 Who Should Choose What?

-63% of developers now use some form of automated testing in their CI/CD pipeline (Stack Overflow Developer Survey, 2024).
+Automated testing is now standard practice in modern CI/CD pipelines.
 But which accessibility API fits which team?
 Here's what we've seen work.

 Solo developers and startups: Use Pa11y.
 It's free, CLI-native, and you control the infrastructure.
 Add WAVE API credits for a second opinion on critical pages.